-Former US President Barack Obama speaks at Bits & Pretzels about equality, climate change and the smashing of the big tech companies like Facebook and Google.
+Former US President Barack Obama speaks at Bits & Pretzels about equality, climate change and the break-up of big tech companies like Facebook and google.
 An overview of his positions.

 Barack Hussein Obama II was the 2009th President of the United States from 2017 to 44.
-He is a lawyer specializing in U.S. constitutional law and has been a member of the Democratic Party since 1992, for which he became a member of the Illinois Senate in 1997.
-From 2005 to 2008 he was a junior senator.
-In 2009 he became the first African American to move to the White House and was confirmed in office in the 2012 presidential election.
+He is a lawyer specializing in US constitutional law and has been a member of the Democratic Party since 1992, for which he became a member of the Illinois Senate in 1997.
+From 2005 to 2008 he was a Junior Senator.
+He became the first African American to move to the White House in 2009 and was confirmed in office in the 2012 presidential election.
 He also received the Nobel Peace Prize.

 There are currently many strong women in politics, including in the US Congress.
 What about equality between men and women?